LupuPaul/year3-story-2018/README.md

 Chapter 3 - added details about baking and oven times .
 Chapter 3 - Finished the story , last chapter finish.

+#Alternate ending#
-#Chapter 3 - Alernative ending added.
+Chapter 3 - Alernative ending added.
+Chapter 3 -Alternate ending , added some supertitions about bread .

 .gitignore file created and added file of ideas to it.